justindrewmiller/nurseapplication/README.md

 ### This project will be developed using Agile Princples  ###

-* Scrum Master: TBD
+* Scrum Master: Justin Miller
-* Product Owner: TB
+* Product Owner: Justin Miller
 * Development duties will be shared equally with all group members

 ### Who do I talk to? ###